itmo-infocom/UNIX-Linux-online-course/texts/week04/018_file_commands.md

 ```
 We see a table with information about the file/directory in the corresponding lines.
 - The first column is the file attribute.
 The first letter is the file type: "dash" is a regular file, "d" is a directory, and so on.
 Then we can see read, write, and execute permissions for three user groups: owner, owner group, and others.
 Once again, we see the difference between UNIX and Microsoft.
 In the first case it is an attribute, in the second case executability is just a naming convention: '.com', '.exe', '.bat'.
+- The second -- Some mystery column "file's link counter" that we will discuss later in relation to "links".
 - Then we can see owner and owner group, size of file, time (by default -- of modification) and the name of file.

 * pwd - print name of current/working directory